mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If you have discomfort at your incision sites or around the cuff ask your nurse for medication to relieve your pain.

 #### Taking Care of Your Catheter
 Taking good care of your catheter is important.
-When you visit the Outpatient BMT Clinic each day the nurse will change your catheter dressing, change the caps on the lumens and flush your catheter.
-When you are in your hotel, apartment or home (and anywhere else away from the Outpatient BMT Clinic) you are responsible for caring for your catheter.
+When you visit the Outpatient BMT Clinic each day your nurse will change your catheter dressing, change the caps on the lumens, and flush your catheter.
+When you are in your hotel, apartment, or home (and anywhere else away from the BMT clinic) you are responsible for caring for your catheter.

 A nurse will teach you how to care for your catheter.
-You will learn how to change your dressing while ensuring that it remains free from germs; this is known as "sterile technique."
-Using sterile technique will minimize your risk for infection.
+You will learn how to change the dressing while ensuring that it remains free from germs; this is known as "sterile technique."
+Using sterile technique will decrease your risk of infection.
 Your caregiver will learn how to change your dressing with you.

-The nurse will also give you supplies including clean dressings, gauze pads, lumen caps, tape, clamps and other essentials.
+Your nurse will also give you supplies including clean dressings, gauze pads, lumen caps, tape, clamps, and other essentials.

 Your catheter should not interfere with your day to day activities as you get ready for your transplant, but you should avoid strenuous activities and contact sports.